With mail-order sales without face-to-face contact, the desire deepened to understand customers better.

 With few precedents, it was a start like groping in the dark.
 However, after overcoming numerous obstacles, they managed to launch a mail-order business.

-"I heard that the members involved in the launch at the time had the stance that, 'We can't let this challenging product not sell because of the sales channel.
+"I heard that the members involved in the launch at the time had the stance that, 'We cannot let this challenging product not sell because of the sales channel.
 We should do everything we can.'"
 Watanabe says.

 "I realized that our own website allows us to see each and every customer.
 We can send direct mail to those who need it, and we can also take an approach that is in line with the seasons, which I think is more Kirishima Shuzo-like.
-This is also something we were able to realize only by taking on the challenge of opening a store in a mall.
+This is also something we were able to realize only by taking on the challenge of opening a shop in a mall.
 I think it was a very meaningful experience," said Watanabe.

 In 2021, the company also undertook a renewal of its website.
 To meet the needs of customers who want to deepen their understanding of the product in accordance with their purchasing purposes, the website features a "Shochu Beginner's Guide" and interviews with product developers.
 In addition to the website, the company also operates social media platforms such as Instagram, aiming to disseminate information that reaches each individual customer.